 Sneha Shrestha is an artist, educator and social entrepreneur from Kathmandu, Nepal.
 She established Nepal’s first Children’s Art Museum to provide a creative space where children and youth can develop 21st century skills through project based art experiences.
 Before working on the Children’s Art Museum of Nepal, Sneha worked at Artists for Humanity which played a huge role in inspiring her to dedicate her life to art, education and innovative social impact.
 Sneha recently graduated from Harvard Graduate School of Education with a Master’s degree in Education.
 During her time at Harvard, Sneha explored the effective leadership in education and the intersections of creativity, learning and technology.

+Sneha Shrestha is also known as IMAGINE in the art world and has established herself as Nepali street artist meshing the Nepali alphabet and the Boston graffiti scene.
+Imagine has redefined the Nepali alphabet and given it a new identity through graffiti.
 Being the first to mesh American Graffiti with Nepali Alphabets, she has shown her work in several exhibitions, commissioned works and public walls around the world including Boston, San Francisco, Bali, Istanbul, Geneva and Copenhagen.
-Her works can be described as thoughtful yet irreverent pieces, marrying the beauty of an elegant script with the droll text she often incorporates into her canvases.
+Her works can be described as thoughtful yet irreverent pieces, marrying the beauty of an elegant script with the mindful mantras she often incorporates into her canvases.
 When not painting these intricate pieces, Sneha paints bold larger than life walls.